I love rowing machines. But it’s difficult to say what's the best compact rowing machine because different people have different needs.

 Similar to other rowing machines in this roundup, this model also comes with a digital screen display that allows you to track fitness data.
 Monitor details, such as dates, ambient temperature, calories burned, SPM, speed, distance, and time.
 With a foldable design and transport wheels, you can quickly move and store this equipment.

-This indoor rowing machine provides a low impact, full-body workout targeting shoulders, legs, thighs, and forearms.
-With the My Cloud Fitness app, you can sync your iOS or Android device to your rower via Bluetooth and track your workout data.
+This indoor rowing machine provides a low impact workout targeting shoulders, legs, thighs, and forearms.
+With the My Cloud Fitness app, you can sync your iOS or Android device to your rower via Bluetooth and track your workout data while you lose weight.
 This rower also comes with an extra-long handlebar with a comfortable foam grip.
 The magnetic tension has 14-levels for more challenging workouts.